hejingne/SQL-DATABASE-DESIGN/README.md

 ## Introduction
 * Read and interpret an Airline schema written in SQL
 * Write complex queries in SQL
+* Execute `DDL` file to define schemas
-* Use PostgreSQL features: Common Table Expressions and the Recursive clause to create Views and form recursive queries
+* Use PostgreSQL features: Common Table Expressions(CTE) and Recursive clause to create Views and form recursive queries
-* Unit-test queries thoroughly with created datasets
+* Unit-test queries thoroughly by creating datasets stored in `CSV` files
 * Embed SQL in Python using psycopg2
 * Recognize limits to the expressive power of standard SQL